MStenke/labs/calm/lab7/calm_workshop_lab7_docker.rst

 .. code-block:: bash

-  $ docker run -p 4000:80 calmWorkshop
+  $ docker run -p 4000:80 calmworkshop

 You should see a message that Python is serving your app at http://0.0.0.0:80.
 But that message is coming from inside the container, which doesn’t know you mapped port 80 of that container to 4000, making the correct URL http://localhost:4000.